Thermodynamics

 COP_HP = COP_R + 1

-Example: AC removes 5 kW from room, compressor uses 1.5 kW.
+Example: an AC removes 5 kW from a room while the compressor uses 1.5 kW.

 COP = 5/1.5 = 3.33